-3 Sixteenth Street and Edge Road corner to accommodate gateway treatment within public as the treatment within public realm.
+Sixteenth Street and Edge Road (13) Sixteentin Street and Edge Road corner to accommodate gateway treatment within public realm treatment within public realm.

 PART 3: MASTERPLAN RECOMMENDATIONS

 URBAN DESIGN MASTERPLAN

 The following chapter contains the vision and masterplan for the Mildura South NAC, framed by a series of overarching ambitions, objectives and strategies, to guide the use and development of the NAC.
 The masterplan recognises the potential of the site to deliver a vibrant, amenable and sustainable destination for existing and future residents.